Yihui-Zhu/CMG/README.md

 For each sample:
 vcftools --gzvcf input.vcf --bed input.bed --counts --out output_snp_count.csv

+The output files are ending with frq.count
-Put all samples snp_count files and bed file into the same directory
+Put all samples frq.count files and bed file into the same directory